 This recipe is a complete meal, which has salmon for protein and mashed potatoes for carbohydrates.
 Having a pre-cooked salmon, this is a perfect quick fix for busy people.

 A baked French dish with eggs, cream, and leeks.
-This resembles like a deep dish pizza.
+This resembles a deep-dish pizza.
 Other vegetables can be added such as broccoli and spinach.